Quadratically Constrained Myopic Adversarial Channels: Preliminaries

 \textbf{Probability of error.} A decoding error occurs when Bob's reconstruction does not match Alice's message.
 The \emph{average} (over messages) \emph{probability of error} $\pe^{\text{avg}}$ (also denoted by $\pe$ for notational brevity in this paper) is defined as

 where the probability is taken over the private randomness in the encoder-decoder pair, the common randomness shared by Alice and Bob, the noise to James, and any additional randomness he may use in choosing $\vbfs$.
-For deterministic codes,
+The maximization is taken over all (potentially stochastic) functions $ \vbfs\colon\bR^n\to\cB^n(0,\sqrt{nP}) $ which map James's observation $ \vbfz $ to a jamming sequence $ \vbfs(\vbfz) $.\footnote{The output of the jammer can also depend on the (potentially stochastic) codebook used by Alice and Bob, and his own private randomness.
+However, it cannot depend on the common randomness shared only by the encoder-decoder pair.
+We omit these dependences in the notation for brevity.} For deterministic codes,

 For stochastic codes,

 For randomized codes,

 \textbf{Rate and capacity.} A rate $R$ is said to be \emph{achievable} if there exists a sequence of $(n,R,P,N)$ codes $\cC^{(n)}$ labelled by block-length $n$ such that each code in the sequence has rate $R^{(n)}$ at least $R$ and average probability of error $\pe^{(n)}$ vanishing in $n$, i.e.,